ychleee/SemanticsProseminarPaper/The Deictic Core of ‘Non‐Experienced Past’ in Cuzco Quechua.md

 *Contrary to the prediction made by the analysis of -sqa as an indirect evidential, -mi can, but -chá cannot co-occur with -sqa.
 This strongly suggests that -sqa is not an evidential.*
 	Let me point out, however, that, in contrast to an analysis of -sqa as an indirect evidential, its analysis as a spatio-temporal deictic does not in and of itself impose any co-occurrence restrictions with the evidential enclitics

+#### 3.1.3.
+Different behaviors in questions
-3. -sqa behaves differently from the two indirect enclitics in questions.
+-sqa behaves differently from the two indirect enclitics in questions.
 Given the pattern below, -sqa differs from both indirect evidential enclitics in questions.

 	(14a): p-sqa-si
 		EV: (i) sp assumes that addressee knows the answer from reports